davidebasile/FORTE2020/README.md

 # FORTE2020
-This is the Uppaal Stratego model submitted to FORTE2020
+This is the Uppaal Stratego model accepted at FORTE2020